phac-nml/ncov2019-artic-nf/README.md

-# ncov2019-artic-nf
+# NML ncov2019-artic-nf
-A Nextflow pipeline for running the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics), with a focus on ncov2019
+A Nextflow pipeline for running the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics), with a focus on ncov2019 for the users at the NML

+**IMPORTANT:** If running this pipeline set a cache directory with `--cache 'path_to_cache'` as generation of the ncov-tools env is extremly painful.
+If you don't do this, the default is set to an NML internal drive and will most likely error out.

-WARNING - THIS REPO IS UNDER ACTIVE DEVELOPMENT AND ITS BEHAVIOUR MAY CHANGE AT **ANY** TIME.
+**WARNING** - THIS REPO IS UNDER ACTIVE DEVELOPMENT AND ITS BEHAVIOUR MAY CHANGE AT **ANY** TIME.

 PLEASE ENSURE THAT YOU READ BOTH THE README AND THE CONFIG FILE AND UNDERSTAND THE EFFECT OF THE OPTIONS ON YOUR DATA!